DolphDev/PSV/readme.md

     api.output("dataset-output/Example-Output.csv", columns=columns, encoding="utf-8", quote_all=True)

-Note the columns argument, this wrapper needs an ordered list of the columns to be outputed to the file.
-The easiest way to get current file's columns is the `with` keyword.
+Note the columns argument, this wrapper needs an ordered list of the columns to be outputed to the file (Depending on how you loaded the data in psv, it may be able to use the columns given to it during initialization).
+The easiest way to get current file's columns yourself is the `with` keyword.

     with open('dataset/example-dataset.csv', encoding="utf-8", newline='') as csvfile:
         columns = next(csv.reader(csvfile, delimiter=',', quotechar='|'))

+    #psv includes a function for this.
+    psv.column_names('dataset/example-dataset.csv')

 You also can specifiy your own list if you want to intentionally add/remove columns.